kalkuteminal/Animation-DNA/06-Tutorials.md

 ## Programming with PyMel for artists
 ### Introduction to developing
-From the beginner point of view programming in Maya allow us to:
-- execute particular actions with many object at once.
+From the beginner point of view programming in Maya allow us to execute particular actions with many objects at once.

-For example, double the intensity of all selected lights.
+For example, double the intensity of all lights in scene.
-- execute number of the same actions with a different objects.
-For example, export/import character animation for each shot.

 Programs allow to automate a lot of process and shift human work to computer shoulders.
 Also, computer does nod make a mistakes, so result of execution of correct code will be stable and predictable.
 Every action that you can express as a chunk of code should be scripted.